indiana-university/rivet-icons/README.md

 npm install
 ```

-Build the site and start a local development server.
+Build the site and start the local development server.

 ```
 npm run start